Breast Enlargement London

 Deciding on the Right Breast Implants Can Be Hard

 There are many challenges involved in deciding on the right breast implants for your augmentation surgery.
 Once you have decided to get breast implants, you have to choose the type of implant, the implant size, the implant shape, and the implant texture; these decisions deserve dedicated thought…

 Why I Support the Government Stance on Textured Breast Implants

-In April this year, amid a growing global clamour, the UK Government’s Medicines and Healthcare products Regulatory Agency (MHRA) announced that it has no plans to ban ‘macrotextured’ breast implants, or breast implants with polyurethane-coated surfaces…
+In April this year, amid a growing global clamor, the UK Government’s Medicines and Healthcare products Regulatory Agency (MHRA) announced that it has no plans to ban ‘macrotextured’ breast implants or breast implants with polyurethane-coated surfaces…